Tips on staging your home for sale

 However, when people view your property, they need to imagine living there.
 To achieve a quicker sale, and get the best price, there should not be anything about your home that has the potential to put people off.

-So making your home more appealing will help it go under offer sooner and put a stop to those intrusive viewings.
+So making your home more appealing may help it go under offer sooner and put a stop to those intrusive viewings.

 Bright pink is lovely…… but it’s not for everyone